kbindesh/aws-infra-tf-jenkins-project/Readme.md

 terraform destroy --auto-approve
 ```

-### 1.3 Create a new remote repository in Github (for this lab)
+### 1.3 Create a new remote repository in SCM (Github)

-- Create a new repo with atleast three branches, namely:
+- Create a new repo with at least three branches, namely:
   - Development
   - Testing
   - Production